Defects of Convolutional Decoder Networks in Frequency Representation: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have exhibited superior performance in many tasks.
-However, in recent years, many studies discovered some theoretical defects of DNNs, \emph{e.g.}, the vulnerability to adversarial attacks \citep{goodfellow2014explaining}, and the difficulty of learning middle-complex interactions \citep{deng2021discovering}.
-Besides, other studies explained typical phenomena during the training of DNNs, \emph{e.g.}, the double-descent phenomenon \citep{2019Deep}, the information bottleneck hypothesis \citep{tishby2015deep}, and the lottery ticket hypothesis \citep{frankle2018lottery}.

-In comparison, in this study, we propose a new perspective to investigate how a cascaded convolutional decoder\footnotemark[1] network represents features at different frequencies. \emph{I.e.}, when we apply the discrete Fourier transform (DFT) to each channel of the feature map or the input sample, we try to prove which frequency components of each input channel is usually strengthened/weakened by the network.
-To this end, previous studies \citep{xu2019frequency,rahaman2019spectral} claimed that DNNs were less likely to encode high-frequency components.
-However, these studies focused on a specific frequency that took the landscape of the loss function on all input samples as the time domain. \textbf{In comparison, we focus on a fully different type of frequency}, \emph{i.e.}, the frequency \emph{w.r.t.} the DFT on an input image or a feature map.
+In this study, we investigate the representation defect of a cascaded convolutional decoder\footnotemark[1] in generating features at different frequencies.
+That is, when we apply the discrete Fourier transform (DFT) to each channel of the feature map or the input sample, we try to prove which frequency components of each input channel are usually strengthened/weakened by the network.

-$\bullet$ Reformulating forward propagation in the frequency domain.
-As the basis for subsequent theoretical proof, we discover that we can reformulate the traditional forward propagation of feature maps as a new forward propagation on the feature spectrum.
-We derive the rule that forward propagates spectrums of different channels through a cascaded convolutional network, which is mathematically equivalent to the forward propagation on feature maps through a cascaded convolutional network.